 In 2018 I was honored to be awarded the Jonathan D. Harber Fellowship in Educational Entrepreneurship at Wesleyan University.
 I took a sabbatical from Concordia and moved to the East coast.
 While there I wrote the draft of my next two books & conducted hundreds of interviews with educational innovators and entrepreneurs while also designing and teaching a course on social entrepreneurship in education.

 Then an email arrived that changed the trajectory of my career, a call for applications for President of a small college in central Vermont.

 Another unexpected twist arrived in 2020.
 I was contacted about putting my name in as a candidate for another position.
-This one would bring me back to my home in Lutheran higher education to serve as the president of Concordia University, Nebraska (CUNE).
-While hesitant to leave Goddard College so soon, Lutheran higher education is home for me.
+This one would bring me back to my home in Lutheran higher education to serve as Professor of Administration and President of Concordia University, Nebraska (CUNE).
+While hesitant to leave Goddard College so soon and hoping to semi-retire to a life of writing and consulting after Goddard, Lutheran higher education is home for me.
 When a call was extended, I was honored to accept it, and I began service as the 11th President of Concordia University, Nebraska on August 22, 2021.

 As much as I embrace the call to lead and serve as a University president, I’m still an applied researcher, designer, educator, and writer at heart, always at some stage of progress toward finishing my next writing or other creative project.